20 Must-Visit Places to Travel in Summer in the USA

 source-cara.e.cameron

-Acadia is on the coast of Maine.
-It is where the mountains meet the sea.
+Acadia is a really wonderful place where the tall mountains meet the blue sea.

 6. San Diego, California